thetom42/stock-portfolio/README.md

 > This project serves as a comprehensive example of how a complete full-stack application can be developed using AI tools, specifically "Cline".
 While the development followed an iterative approach, each architectural layer (database, BFF, etc.) was generated as a complete unit through AI assistance.
 The entire development process, including AI interactions and decision-making, is documented in the task logs located in the `cline` folder.
 These logs are organized into logical subfolders corresponding to different layers of the application (db-design, db-implementation, bff-design, bff-implementation, etc.), providing valuable insights into AI-assisted software development practices.

+> Initial information provided to the AI:
+>
+> - Overview Diagram (docs/overview.jpeg)
+> - Project information (docs/overview.md)
+> - The db model as seen in the DB section (db/model.png)
+> - SQL Code for db creation (db/sql/all.sql)

 ## General Information

-"Stock Portfolio" is a study project aimed at developing the skills required by a modern "full-stack developer" to create enterprise applications as a member of an agile Scrum team.
+Initial purpose of the "Stock Portfolio" was a study project aimed at developing the skills required by a modern "full-stack developer" to create enterprise applications as a member of an agile Scrum team.
 The project develops a web and mobile application for managing stock portfolios, using a multi-layer architecture with frontend, middleware (backend-for-frontend), and database backend.

 ![Overview Diagram](docs/overview.jpeg)